intellij-dlanguage/intellij-dlanguage/README.md

 #### Alpha Release (end of Jan 2015)

-1. New D Project
+1. New D Project (done)
-2. New D File
+2. New D File (done)
-3. Module Settings
+3. Module Settings (done)
-4. Run Configurations for Code
+4. Run Configurations for Code (done)
-5. DDT Lexer integration
+5. DDT Lexer integration (done)
-6. DDT Parser integration
+6. DDT Parser integration (done)
-7. Syntax highlighting
+7. Syntax highlighting (done)
-8. Indexes and References
+8. Indexes and References (done)
-9. Run Configurations for Tests
+9. Run Configurations for Tests (pending)
-10. Annotations
+10. Annotations (done)
-11. Code Completion
+11. Code Completion (done)
-12. DUB Support
+12. DUB Support (done)
-13. Help and QuickFixes
+13. Help and QuickFixes (pending)

+There are another several items to add to the list but those above are the major ones.

 #### Beta Release (end of Feb 2015)